darfattt/darfat-team-depth-app/README.md

 - Filter players by position, foot preference, tags, and status
 - Sort by any column by clicking the header
 - Color-coded player status indicators
+- **NEW: Visual 4-2-3-1 formation display**
+- Side-by-side view of player list and formation
+- Animated player position display
+- Interactive tooltips with player details
 - Modern, clean UI design
 - Responsive layout that works on both desktop and mobile devices